The Benefits Of A Person Centred Approach In Stress Management

 As a client myself I have saw this a lot.
 No all approaches are ideal for all clients, some can cause very serious harm.

-Narcissism In Therapy
+Bullying, Gaslighting And Narcissism In Therapy

 At the time I was feeling quite vulnerable, I was suffering from serious neurological issues, physical trauma and serious sensory processing issues after being in a coma.
+And suffering from a late stage Lyme serious detox protocol.

 Therapists like this can be extremely dangerous on so many levels to clients, patients and the industry.
+And even though I was highly qualified myself in many advanced techniques.
+I was reminded how easy we all can be manipulated when vulnerable.

-A Person Centred Practice
+A Person Centred Approach In Your Practice

 That is why there are so many advantages to a more person centred approach and person centred practice